mhus/z-mhus-osgi-tools/vaadinbridge/readme.md

 folder VAADIN and provide the content via the servlet.
 This will also include the basic VAADIN resources from vaadin-server, vaadin-client ...

 To use the bridge you don't need to append dependencies to the bridge.
 The bridge will automatically recognize of the VAADIN folder.
 Develop you application as vaadin maven application as described in the vaadin documentation.
-For details have a look in the vaadin-sample.
+For details have a look into the vaadin-sample.

 Karaf support
 -------------